Home

 Image Replicas Mercantile is proud to be the only on-line source of signed copies of Rails Around Helper!
 Rails Around Helper is the newest book in Arcadia Publishing's historical "Rails Around..." series.

 This 128 page book tells the almost 100 year story of the Rio Grande's treacherous route between Soldier Summit and Provo, Utah and all of the towns that were created in between to service the railroad line.
-Rails Around Helper features newly restored by Teply Graphic Arts & Publishing, LLC and never before seen photos from museum archives and from private collections.
+Rails Around Helper features newly restored photos by Teply Graphic Arts & Publishing, LLC and never before seen photos from museum archives and from private collections.

 Coal Camps of Eastern Utah Cover